Flexible placements of periodic graphs in the plane: Introduction

 Research into the rigidity of periodic frameworks has seen much interest in the last decade.
-Some of the main areas of research include combinatorial characterisations of rigid periodic graphs \cite{periodic}\cite{louisperiodic}\cite{ross}\cite{nixonross}, periodic graphs with unique realisations \cite{globalperiodic}, rigid unit modes of periodic frameworks \cite{rum2}\cite{rum1}, and rigidity under infinitesimal motions where the periodicity is relaxed somewhat \cite{badri}\cite{leftypower}\cite{ultrarigid}.
+Some of the main areas of research include combinatorial characterisations of rigid periodic graphs \cite{periodic,BorStr2011,louisperiodic,nixonross,ross}, periodic graphs with unique realisations \cite{globalperiodic}, rigid unit modes of periodic frameworks \cite{rum2,rum1}, and rigidity under infinitesimal motions where the periodicity is relaxed somewhat \cite{badri,BorStr2015,leftypower,ultrarigid,whiteley14}.

-Each $k$-periodic framework $(\mathcal{G},\mathcal{P})$ with a given symmetry $\theta$ defines a family of \emph{gain-equivalent} triples $(G,p,L)$, where $G$ is a \emph{$\mathbb{Z}^k$-gain graph} and $p :V(G) \rightarrow \mathbb{R}^2$ (see Section \ref{sec:gaingraphs} and Section \ref{sec:rigidgraphs} for definitions), and likewise, each such triple $(G,p,L)$ will define a framework $(\mathcal{G},\mathcal{P})$ with $k$-periodic symmetry; see \cite[Section 2.2]{ross} for more details.
+Each $k$-periodic framework $(\mathcal{G},\mathcal{P})$ in the plane with a given symmetry $\theta$ defines a family of \emph{gain-equivalent} triples $(G,p,L)$, where $G$ is a \emph{$\mathbb{Z}^k$-gain graph} and $p :V(G) \rightarrow \mathbb{R}^2$ is a \emph{placement} of $G$ (see Sections \ref{sec:gaingraphs} and \ref{sec:rigidgraphs} for definitions), and likewise, each such triple $(G,p,L)$ will define a framework $(\mathcal{G},\mathcal{P})$ with $k$-periodic symmetry; see \cite[Section 2.2]{ross} for more details.
 As $\mathbb{Z}^k$-gain graphs have a finite amount of vertices but still encode all the required information needed for working with motions that preserve periodicity, we shall define a \emph{$k$-periodic framework in the plane} to be a triple $(G,p,L)$ for some $\mathbb{Z}^k$-gain graph $G$, and the pair $(p,L)$ to be a \emph{placement-lattice} of $G$.